walkercraig/walkercraig/_posts/2023/2023-05-26-as-long-as-i-have-faith.md

 For as long as songs and stories

-Live in the hearts of man
+Live in the hearts of Man

 <br/>